St Paul's and St George's Church: History

 The site at the east end of York Place had previously been occupied by some small buildings and backed onto Brown's Coachyard, which had been the main coach station for Edinburgh for some years.
 The wall at the back of the Church is the original wall behind which the horses and coaches were prepared.
 This trade diminished with the advent of the railways.
 By 1891 it was decided to alter the building and enlarge it from a Chapel into a Church.
 The Chancel was built, extending the Church eastwards and the door into the Church was moved further West along York Place to where the red door now is.

 An Episcopalian chapel already existed on York Place, St George's, built in 1794 by James Adam.
 In 1932 the two neighbouring congregations amalgamated at St Paul's, which was renamed St Paul's and St George's Church.
 The old St George's Church was closed and the building is now in use as a casino.

 Inside the Church the balconies were taken down, staircases removed and the organ moved from the West End to its current position.
-A new pulpit, rood screen and reredos were commissioned from JM Dick Peddie and Forbes Smith, the reredos beautifully portraying Christ with the little children and flanked by St Paul on the left and St Cuthbert on the right.
+A new pulpit, rood screen and reredos were commissioned from John Dick Peddie and David Forbes Smith, the reredos beautifully portraying Christ with the little children and flanked by St Paul on the left and St Cuthbert on the right.

 A small new chapel was made inside the old entrance.
 This was later dedicated to the fallen of the First World War.
 The current great west window, originally in the East end, was rebuilt into the West end, and a new East Window and new Chancel windows were introduced depicting a number of early Celtic saints, mostly associated with this area of Scotland.
 A small stained glass window from the Cowgate Chapel is in the Vestry.

 The organ, by John Snetzler, was originally in the Cowgate Chapel, but was rebuilt in the York Place building by J Bruce in 1818.
 After several refurbishments, it was enlarged by Harrison & Harrison in 1906.

 On the North-East corner there is a bell tower with a single bell, moved there in 1818, originally one of a peal of 3 bought for the coronation of Charles I at Holyrood Abbey in 1633.
 The bell is still operational but is no longer used.